Software Secured Company Logo.

 The next step is to identify all potential threat actors, both external attackers and some internal ones like employees, clients, marketing tools, and third-party libraries.
 We also explore the concept of island hopping in detail.

-Understanding Connections and Data Flow in Threat Modelling for Penetration Testing
+Understanding Connections and Data Flow in Threat Modeling for Penetration Testing

 Finally, we map out the connections and data flow between the various assets and threat actors.
 This is important information that helps us identify all possible attack vectors.
 Understanding the moving parts allows attackers to go beyond what static analysis/vulnerability scanners can do.
 An effective model is built on this kind of "insider" information.